mit-mc-clas12/documentation/README.md

 I had to make that link (in /mysql@5.7) and manually remove ssl from the compilation directly.
 After that sudo python setup.py install worked.

+# October 2019 Notes and TODOs

+## Notes:

+- the farmSubmissionID and gcard ID should match but sometimes they don't.
+This should be fixed (or prevented).
+To temp fix this, change the farmSubmissionID from workbench.

+## Short term todos:

+- add farm statistic scripts to repo  (Sangbaek)
+- mechanism to pass the configuration (rga-fall18, etc) to the runscript generators.
+This is needed to run CLARA (David, Mauri)
+- fix allowed container gcards, currently only 1 in fs.py (default)  (David?)
+- the main page sidebar menu is eye candy but not handy for navigation.
+Can we have either top navigation bar or bottom?
+It should be the same for index.php and the various types.html.
+(Sangbaek)
+ - we should validate "total number of events" to be a number (Patrick)
+ - collect css style in common between varrious php files  (Sangbaek)
+ - when "submit" is pressed, add directory output message like: "Output and logs will be at /lustre/expphy/volatile/clas12/osg/<username> at the bottom of the table."
+(Sangbaek)
+ - client submit should be agnostic to scard content, just scard type (David)

+## Medium term (1-2 weeks) todos:

+- need to have howtos on deleting and re-creating tables on the DB.
+I tried this and it didn't work for me (I think cause of permissions) (Bobby if possible, otherwise let us know)
+- type 2 work